muratk3n/thirdwave/en/README.md

 Ronald Reagan’s 1980s, and the two movies reflect the ambivalent and inchoate resentments of a rapidly deindustrializing working class.
-But the most important — and culturally significant — embodiment of the “Me First” decade in Ghostbusters was a small, pudgy green ghost who eventually became known as 'Slimer.' ...
+But the most important — and culturally significant — embodiment of the 'Me First' decade in Ghostbusters was a small, pudgy green ghost who eventually became known as 'Slimer.' ...

 Instead of Slimer, Afterlife’s creators have given us Muncher, a